 We also offer Family Mediation Services

-A Marriage and Family Therapist/Mediator is uniquely trained to help individuals through difficult, emotionally charged situations such as a divorce or a lawsuit resolve disagreements and disputes, and lay the groundwork for an improved on-going relationship between the parties and their families after the divorce is over.
+We are uniquely trained to help individuals through difficult, emotionally charged situations such as a divorce or a lawsuit resolve disagreements and disputes, and lay the groundwork for an improved on-going relationship between the parties and their families after the divorce is over.

 Dealing with loss and grief is almost always a part of disagreements between family members – loss of relationship, loss of a dream, loss of identity, loss of social relationships, loss of financial security, etc. Beginning to come to terms with loss is an essential precondition for reaching a compromise in any dispute.
-MFTs are trained in helping people find meaning and dignity in their experience so that they can come to terms with loss and grief.
-Utilizing an MFT mediator allows for an openness that vastly improves the likelihood of successful mediation.
+Mediators are trained in helping people find meaning and dignity in their experience so that they can come to terms with loss and grief.
+Utilizing an family mediator allows for an openness that vastly improves the likelihood of successful mediation.